mmuller88/alf-cdk/README.md

 After the deployment you will see the API's URL, which represents the url you can then use.

+## Applying Swagger File
+First you need to deploy.
+Than goit to API Gateway and export Swagger + API Gateway Extension in YAML.
+Put that into templates/swagger.yaml

 ## The Component Structure

 The whole component contains: